Emily Harris at the Alexander Turnbull Library 1924-2006

 Today Emily Harris’s paintings at Turnbull are arranged in four sequences, two of them large format, one medium format and one small format.
 The tally across these four groups is 63, but on closer inspection we find that this is not Anderson’s 63.
 Three large format paintings were originally owned by Alexander Horsburgh Turnbull and one was donated to the library in 1983 by historian Dick Scott.
-There is no further correspondence about the receipt of Emily’s paintings at the library in 1924, leaving us to guess that Anderson or his successors began the cataloguing of Emily’s pictures with the group called Volume 2 New Zealand Flowers in colour (large format), continuing with Volume 3 New Zealand Flowers in Colour (medium) and Volume 4 New Zealand Flowers in Colour (small).
+There is no further correspondence about the receipt of Emily’s paintings at the library in 1924, leaving us to guess that Andersen or his successors began the cataloguing of Emily’s pictures with the group called Volume 2 New Zealand Flowers in colour (large format), continuing with Volume 3 New Zealand Flowers in Colour (medium) and Volume 4 New Zealand Flowers in Colour (small).
 If there was a Volume 1 New Zealand Flowers in Colour we might assume that it consisted in part of the large format works collected by Alexander Horsburgh Turnbull already in the library’s possession.
 What matters is not the accuracy or otherwise of the library’s records but that it managed to acquire such a substantial representation of Emily’s botanical flower painting at a juncture when the collection could have been dispersed into private hands.
-We could quibble about the price Anderson paid for such a handsome collection and regret that he could offer prices appropriate to botanical illustration rather than works of art.
+We could quibble about the price Andersen paid for such a handsome collection and regret that he could offer prices appropriate to botanical illustration rather than works of art.
 But thanks to his initiative and the help offered by Emily’s friend and neighbour Dr Frank Bett, the paintings made over a long stretch of her career have been preserved and are publicly accessible.
 In this section of our website we reproduce 23 images from Turnbull’s collection with reference to their original locations on the library’s website.

 In 1968 and again in 1980 the Alexander Turnbull Endowment Trust issued an edition of Emily Harris prints drawn from the library’s collection of single sheet watercolours.
-We reproduce the eight Turnbull prints below, with acknowledgements to the library.
+We reproduce the seven Turnbull prints below, with acknowledgements to the library.

 Over the years Turnbull has acquired other works by Emily Harris.
 New Zealand Plants 1891-1892 is a sketchbook containing eight drawings that was acquired from collector Michael Beca in 1999.
 New Zealand Flowers 1900 is an album of 21 watercolours and an illustrated title page acquired at auction in 2006 and previously owned by Nelson Girls College.
 Turnbull also holds multiple sets of New Zealand Flowers, New Zealand Berries and New Zealand Ferns, including three full sets bound into single volumes and several partial sets.
 Of the three bound volumes, two were part of Alexander Horsburgh Turnbull’s personal library.
 One set is uncoloured and the other handcoloured and signed by Emily.
 The coloured set is the one referred to in Emily’s letter and invoice to Turnbull of 1 Nov 1899.
 The Turnbull Library has also digitised five black and white illustrations by Emily for New Zealand Fairyland: A Story of the Caves (1909), a book for children written by Emily’s friend and neighbour Mrs Ambrose Eyles (Sarah Rebecca) Moore.